 19 Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.
 20 Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.
 21 Be not overcome of evil, but overcome evil with good.

-Overcome evil with good.
-This commandment of warning is as much for the Christian as for the churches of Christ.
-There is no neutral ground – overcome evil, or be overcome by evil.
-While we must physically inhabit an evil world, we dare not participate in their iniquities and errors.
+Christians must physically inhabit an evil world, but they dare not participate in its iniquities and errors.
 The temptations and pressures to compromise with the World is an ever-present, severe test which Jesus vocalized to the Father on the night of His betrayal, They are not of the world…keep them from the evil (John 17:15-16).
 The darkness cannot stand before the light, but must flee away (Mat 4:16; Acts 26:18).
 Let your light so shine before men (Mat 5:16).